pybel/pybel-notebooks/README.md

 The speed and usability of the PyBEL compiler is compared to the two legacy options: bel.rb and the OpenBEL Framework.

-### Parsing JSON Graph Interchange Format

-This notebook outlines the process of parsing the JSON Graph File format used in the Causal Biological Network (CBN) Database.

 ### test.py ([source](https://github.com/pybel/pybel-notebooks/blob/master/test.py))

 This file can be run with `python3 -m nose` to check that notebooks run to completion.